AstunTechnology/Loader/postgres/pgdump/readme.markdown

 ## Dependencies ##

+* OGR 1.9
+    * OGR 1.9 is recommended to avoid the known issue with OGR 1.8 related to loading single features into a geometry column of type MULTI
 * OGR 1.8.1
-  * If you want to avoid (no fatal) error messages when loading the SQL dump files then you need GDAL >= 1.8.1 in order to use the create_schema layer creation option (-lco create_schema=off).
+  * If you intend to use OGR 1.8 and want to avoid (no fatal) error messages when loading the SQL dump files then you need GDAL >= 1.8.1 in order to use the create_schema layer creation option (-lco create_schema=off).